Adaptive time delay based control of non-collocated oscillatory systems: Introduction

 In this work, we consider a class of fourth-order non-collocated oscillation systems (Section \ref{sec:2}), for which stabilization only a noisy sensing of the load output displacement is available.
-We first discuss in detail a practical infeasibility of the classical observer-based state-feedback design with reshaping of the poles location (Section \ref{sec:3}).
-We show that even a low measurement noise, in combination with force and displacement constraints of the actuator, makes such a theoretically sound stabilization concept less usable.
-Then, it is shown (in Section \ref{sec:4}) that the recently proposed time delay based control (\cite{ruderman2021,ruderman23}) constitutes a suitable robust alternative for such class of the systems.
-Also an adaptive online tuning of the oscillation frequency, required for the controller's parametrization, is shown while extending the robust estimator (\cite{ruderman23}).
-The design of the time delay based stabilization is simple and relies on system characteristics in frequency domain.
-Here we recall that analysis of systems with time delay(s) is well manageable with use of the corresponding transfer functions, see e.g. \cite{kao2004}.
-For tutorial and backgrounds on the time-delay systems we also refer to \cite{gu2003,michiels2014,fridman2014}.
-The experimental evaluation is provided in Section \ref{sec:5}, with the adaptive frequency tuning and also additional external disturbances.
+We first discuss in detail a practical infeasibility of the classical observer-based state-feedback design with loop reshaping by location of the poles (Section \ref{sec:3}).
+We demonstrate that even a low measurement noise, in combination with constraints of the actuator's force and displacement, makes such a theoretically sound stabilization less usable.
+Then, it is shown that the recently proposed time delay based control \cite{ruderman2021,ruderman23} constitutes a suitable robust alternative for such class of the systems (Section \ref{sec:4}).
+Also, an online adaptation of the oscillation frequency, required for the control parametrization, is provided, thus extending the robust estimator \cite{ruderman23}.
+Experimental evaluation of the proposed control is shown for the adaptive frequency tuning and also additional external disturbances (Section \ref{sec:5}).
+Conclusions are in Section \ref{sec:6}.
+Our design of the time delay based stabilization is simple and relies on consideration in frequency domain.
+Here we recall that analysis of systems with time delay(s) is manageable also with use of the corresponding transfer functions, see \cite{kao2004}.
+For analysis of time-delay systems by means of the signal-norms see also \cite{fridman2006input}.
+For tutorial and basics of time-delay systems we further refer to \cite{gu2003,michiels2014,fridman2014}.